 Virginia's Maternal and Child Health Section 1115 Demonstration has three components.
-Two of the components provide coverage of Title XXI populations; these programs have been in place since the inception of the Demonstration in 2005.
-The third component is the newly approved 1115 waiver authority enabling Virginia to provide continuous, full-benefit health care coverage through 12 months postpartum for pregnant and postpartum beneficiaries in both Medicaid and CHIP.
+Two of the Demonstration programs provide coverage of Title XXI populations, FAMIS MOMS and FAMIS Select.
+These programs have been in place since the beginning of the Demonstration in 2005.
+The third component is the newly approved 1115 waiver authority enabling Virginia to provide continuous, full-benefit health care coverage through 12 months postpartum for beneficiaries in both Medicaid and CHIP.